zuri-lang/zurilang.org/src/tutorial/files.md

 .stats() {#stats}

-: Returns the statistics or details or a file.<br>
+: Returns the statistics or details of a file.<br>

   For example: